Anti-Hero (song): Critical reception

-"Anti-Hero" received universal acclaim from music critics.
-Exclaim! critic Megan LaPierre called it Swift's best lead-single choice "in ages".
-Olivia Horn of Pitchfork said the song confronts Swift's flaws and fallibility, and described it as a blend of "the lacquered synth-pop of 1989, the neurotic image analysis of Reputation, the dense lyricism of Folklore and Evermore."
-Brittany Spanos of Rolling Stone dubbed "Anti-Hero" an album standout, featuring a "Blank Space-level burn of both herself and her critics", and praised the "deliciously diabolical" bridge.
-Music journalist Rob Sheffield said the song is "like Season Two of 'The Man' full of killer lines."
+"Anti-Hero" received widespread critical acclaim.
+Some picked it as a highlight on Midnights and lauded it as a great lead single for its lyricism, including Harvilla, Exclaim!'s Megan LaPierre, Rolling Stone's Brittany Spanos, and The Independent's Helen Brown.
+Olivia Horn of Pitchfork described the single as an amalgamation of Swift's past albums, including "the lacquered synth-pop of 1989, the neurotic image analysis of Reputation, the dense lyricism of Folklore and Evermore".
+Horn added that the lyrics were full of surprising twists that deserved attention, and Rob Sheffield said the song was "like Season Two of 'The Man' full of killer lines".

-Lauren Jackson of The New Yorker appreciated the song's peppy production, "irreverent" chorus, rhyme scheme, and Swift's vocal cadence.
-Lindsay Zoladz of The New York Times called it an "infectious, playfully self-flagellating" song and praised its comment on fetishizing young women.
-Chris Willman of Variety lauded the song's confessional lyrics, quirky mood, and "earworm" hook.
-He also wrote that Swift sounds "out of breath, as if she'd just had to rush through the door to make this random, bald admission" in the song's refrain, calling her "a master of tragicomic dramaturgy as a singer as well as a songwriter."
+The production also received positive comments; Lindsay Zoladz of The New York Times called it "infectious", and Willman said that the track had an "earworm hook" and praised Swift's delivery of the final refrains as confident and a display of a "master of tragicomic dramaturgy".
 The Guardian critic Alexis Petridis stated "Anti-Hero" offers "a litany of small-hours self-loathing", but sensed "an appealing confidence" in Swift's approach—that she "no longer feels she has to compete on the same terms as her peers."
 Billboard journalist Jason Lipshutz ranked it as the best song on Midnights.
-He commended its "wondrously scathing self-examination", "sardonic masterstrokes", and Antonoff's "sleek, shiny" production.
-Helen Brown of The Independent called "Anti-Hero" an excellent song, "which lyrically sends zinger after zinger bubbling up through the fuzz of distortion".
-Brown praised the "terrific, surreal imagery" used to portray the "unwieldiness" of Swift's stardom.

-The Observer critic Kitty Empire picked "Anti-Hero" as one of the most "fascinating" tracks of the album, because of its "darkest self-flagellation".
+He commended its "wondrously scathing self-examination", "sardonic masterstrokes", and Antonoff's "sleek, shiny" production.The Observer critic Kitty Empire picked "Anti-Hero" as one of the most "fascinating" tracks of the album, because of its "darkest self-flagellation".
 Carl Wilson of Slate highlighted the lyrics, praising "the image of a touring superstar as an unrelatable monster" and Evermore-inspired "vignette" in the bridge about her future children.
 Wilson also admired Swift's "expanded" vocal tones, such as a "fantasy-European elevation reminiscent of Kate Bush" and "a very Yankee drawl".
 Calling "Anti-Hero" the "musical and emotional heart" of Midnights, Rick Quinn of PopMatters praised its "infectious" beat, "earworm" rhythm, Swift's enunciation, and Antonoff's production.
-He interpreted the "monster on a hill" lyric as Swift's "impossibility of blending in as one of America’s biggest cultural figures."
+He interpreted the "monster on a hill" lyric as Swift's "impossibility of blending in as one of America's biggest cultural figures."
 John Murphy of MusicOMH regarded "Anti-Hero" as "a Taylor Swift classic in the making", naming it one of the best songs she has ever written.
 DIY said "Anti-Hero" is arguably Swift's best lead-single.
 GQ named "Anti-Hero" one of the best songs of 2022.
+In a less enthusiastic review, Mark Richardson of The Wall Street Journal said the music was "overstuffed" and the lyrics were "awkwardly overwritten".